Solution | Financial Forecasting#

 Note

-Data can be uploaded directly from our filesystem in the first section of the Dataiku app.
+Upload data directly from your filesystem in the first section of the Dataiku app.

-In both options, and loading in the data, be sure to refresh the page so that the app can dynamically take your data into account.
+In both options, when loading in the data, be sure to refresh the page so that the app can dynamically take your data into account.

-In total, ten Flow zones are involved in data preparation and cleaning for this solution.
-We won’t go into heavy detail about each Flow zone as this information can be found in the wiki of the project.
-However, at a high level, the first seven Flow zones found towards the start of our Flow perform data normalization and lag values creation from our originating input datasets.
+This Solution includes ten Flow zones for data preparation and cleaning.
+We won’t go into heavy detail for each Flow zone.
+You can find this information in the project wiki.
+However, at a high level, the first seven Flow zones found towards the start of the Flow perform data normalization and lag values creation from the originating input datasets.

-After our data has been used to train, validate, and score our forecast models, three final Data Prep Flow zones are called upon to flag the date of the last actual value, convert normalized values back into actual values, and prepare our data for metric calculation.
-These three Flow zones are important to get our data into a format that can be used to generate visualizations and metrics for the dashboard.
+After training, validating, and scoring forecast models, three final data preparation Flow zones flag the date of the last actual value, convert normalized values back into actual values, and prepare data for metric calculations.
+These three Flow zones are important to shape data into a format suitable to generate visualizations and metrics for the dashboard.

 This solution creates two distinct forecasts:

-Advanced forecast uses an Extra Random Tree regression model to forecast the next horizons.
+The advanced forecast uses an extra random tree regression model to forecast the next horizons.

-The Simple Forecast creates an ARIMA model for each category using the AutoARIMA functionality in Python to select the best parameters.
-The creation of this forecast serves to provide us with an initial approach for financial forecasting and, on its own, can still be a valuable comparison point against manual forecasting in terms of accuracy and time saved for finance Teams.
-Additionally, the forecast and horizon values output by the Simple Forecast is included as predictors in the Advanced Forecast.
+The simple forecast creates an ARIMA model for each category using the AutoARIMA functionality in Python to select the best parameters.
+The creation of this forecast provides an initial approach for financial forecasting.
+On its own, it can still be a valuable comparison point against manual forecasting in terms of accuracy and time saved for finance teams.
+Additionally, the forecast and horizon values output by the simple forecast are included as predictors in the advanced forecast.

-The Advanced Forecast uses an Extra Random Tree regression model which samples a random threshold at which to do the normal splits that occur in a Random Forest model.
-If we set lag values and drivers when inputting parameters to the Dataiku Application, the Advanced Forecast will also take these inputs into account when training the model.
+The advanced forecast uses an extra random tree regression model, which samples a random threshold at which to do the normal splits that occur in a random forest model.
+If you set lag values and drivers when inputting parameters to the Dataiku application, the advanced forecast will also take these inputs into account when training the model.

 The inevitable question is, which approach is better?
-In anticipation of this question, this solution computes the mean absolute percentage error (MAPE) to compare the performance between the forecasting methods (including manual forecast).
+In anticipation of this question, this Solution computes the mean absolute percentage error (MAPE) to compare the performance between the forecasting methods (including manual forecast).
 The lower the MAPE, the better the forecast is.
-On our data, the Advanced Forecast performed the best, but performance can differ based on your data and additional improvements you may make to the model.
+On the data used here, the advanced forecast performed the best, but performance can differ based on your data and additional improvements you may make to the model.

-In the same dashboard as the previously mentioned Data Exploration page, we can find four other pages to support our understanding of the solution Approaches and Outputs.
+In the same dashboard as the previously mentioned Data Exploration page, you can find four other pages to support your understanding of the solution approaches and outputs.
 Filters are available on every page by date, category, and/or driver.

-The Forecast Comparison page presents the results of all Forecasting approaches (Simple, Advanced, and Manual) for a side-by-side comparison of their MAPE, the alignment to the Actual Value overall, and by category.
-We can also analyze the performance of forecasts over different time horizons and gain insights into cumulative errors and average error percentages.
+The Forecast Comparison page presents the results of all forecasting approaches (simple, advanced, and manual).
+It provides a side-by-side comparison of their MAPE, the alignment to the actual value overall, and by category.
+You can also analyze the performance of forecasts over different time horizons and gain insights into cumulative errors and average error percentages.

-Our final two pages Simple Forecast and Advanced Forecast offer isolated metrics and visualizations per approach type regarding their accuracy as well as information about the models through explainability visualizations.
+The final two pages Simple Forecast and Advanced Forecast offer isolated metrics and visualizations per approach type regarding their accuracy, as well as information about the models through explainability visualizations.

-This financial forecasting solution is intended for use at a business level and should not be used to evaluate individual performance.
-Misuse of this solution, such as using it to make decisions that may lead to individual potential harm, may result in inaccurate or unreliable forecasts.
+This financial forecasting solution is intended for use at a business level.
+You shouldn’t use it to evaluate individual performance.
+Misuse of this Solution, such as using it to make decisions that may lead to individual potential harm, may result in inaccurate or unreliable forecasts.

-The intent of this project is to enable finance teams to understand how Dataiku can be used to improve accuracy and reduce the required effort for forecasting processes.
-By creating a singular solution that can benefit and influence the decisions of various teams in a single organization, smarter and more holistic strategies can be designed to transform existing forecasting processes, automate and streamline workflows, and focus on more strategic tasks.
+The intent of this project is to enable finance teams to understand how they can use Dataiku to improve accuracy and reduce the required effort for forecasting processes.
+By creating a singular solution that can benefit and influence the decisions of various teams in a single organization, you can design smarter and more holistic strategies to transform existing forecasting processes, automate and streamline workflows, and focus on more strategic tasks.